eth-library/tobi-portfolio/README.md

 - `requirements.txt` - List of required Python packages (install using `pip install -r requirements.txt`).
 - `open_colors.py` - Open source color scheme we use for most the visualizations.
 - `language_abbreviations.py` - A dictionary mapping of language abbreviations to full language names.
-- `swiss_universities.py` - A dictionary mapping of swiss universities to OpenAlex IDs.
+- `swiss_universities.py` - A dictionary mapping of Swiss higher education institutions to OpenAlex IDs.

 ##### Starter Notebooks
 - `openalex_first_analyses.ipynb` - Initial analyses of bibliometric data from OpenAlex.